Team-Retrospect/maintenance-scripts/README.md

 ## Requirements:

-Run these to install Python (which needs superuser privilegesif not already installed), and then install the cassandra-driver and pyyaml packages.
+Run these to install Python (which needs superuser privileges if not already installed), and then install the cassandra-driver and pyyaml packages.

 ```sh
 apt-get install python3